-Dr. Vali Lalioti Royal College of Art, London, UK vali.lalioti@rca.ac.uk
+Royal College of Art, School of Design, London, UK vali.lalioti@rca.ac.uk

-Abstract: The future of work is drastically changing due to the adoption of Artificial Intelligence (AI) into smart products and automated industry 4.0 processes.
-This requires the emergence of new design paradigms and educational approaches that develop our ability to navigate the ethical and social issues that AI brings.
-This research develops a new participatory method to address this gap in organisations.
+The innovation landscape is drastically changing due to the adoption of Artificial Intelligence (AI), as whole industries are incorporating AI into smart products and automated processes.
+Designing AI for industry 4.0 requires revolutionary thinking.
+It requires the emergence of new design paradigms that build designers' ability to navigate the ethical and socioeconomic issues that AI brings in the future of work.
+This research develops RethinkAI[TM] a new participatory design method to address this gap.
 The paper focuses specifically on how to design the relationship of humans and AIs working together.
-It brings new ways on how to help organisations to explore this relationship, how to surface human and AI strengths and preferences on how these are combined when working together with AI.
-The research draws on how cultural differences affect AI development in the UK and Japan, to explore different ways of creating a coevolving, collaborative work relationship between humans and AI.

-The paper describes the design, development and evaluation of rethinkAI[TM], through a series of workshops, in the context of higher education knowledge transfer and executive business education with global engineering industries.
-RethinkAI[TM] was designed, tested and refined through a series of three workshops with business managers and evaluated in a final workshop with 24 multinational Chief Operating Officers (CFOs) in the engineering industry involved in the decisions of integrating AI into their products and processes.
-The paper analyses the results from its application and explores how this participatory method can be a valuable tool in surfacing the consequences of AI and robotics on work and designing collaborative ways for humans and AIs to work together.
-The analysis indicates that the use of human strengths and participatory design can help build up organisation's ability in surfacing and mitigating social and ethical issues when designing AI into products and services.
+RethinkAI[TM] builds an interactive, social way for designers and transdisciplinary teams to explore this relationship.
+It creates insights on how human and AI strengths can be designed together in a co-evolving relationship in the future of work.
+RethinkAI[TM] was designed, tested and refined through a series of three workshops.
+The method was evaluated in a final workshop with 24 multinational industry professionals, involved in the decisions of integrating AI into their products and processes.
+The paper analyses the results from its application.
+It explores how this participatory method can be a valuable and rich medium to stimulate new thinking into the current design paradigms of humans and AI systems interaction.
+The analysis indicates that the use of human strengths and participatory method can help develop designers' agency in surfacing and mitigating social and ethical issues when designing AI into products and services.
 The paper concludes with a reflection on current insights and direction of further research.
-Designing the Relationship of humans and AI at work remains a significant topic of research and the work presented in this paper is a timely investigation and contribution to this topic.